 Getting ready for college is an exciting time, but the growing realization of the cost of college including setting up a dorm room can be daunting.
+I know many of you want to shop early for essentials to spread out the purchases, so this guide is here to provide you with the items you should be safe to buy BEFORE you know your dorm assignment or even your college decision.

-There are many dorm items that you should definitely wait to buy until you know your dorm assignment and your roommate but we have a categorized list below of the dorm essentials you can safely buy early.
+There are many dorm items that you should absolutely wait to buy until you know your dorm assignment and your roommate(s), but we have a categorized list below of the dorm essentials you can safely buy early.

 These dorm essentials will serve you well in any dorm room, regardless of the layout and roommate situation.